fmi-basel/gliberal-scMultipleX/src/scmultiplex/fractal/README.md

 fractal task collect /path/to/scmultiplex-version-details.whl --package-extras fractal
 ```

+The installation of optional dependencies with fractal task collection doesn't appear to work yet with this command, even though it should.
+We'll work on this bug.
+In the meantime, one needs to manually activate the newly created task environment and `pip install fractal-tasks-core`.

 **Working with a Fractal task in development**
 The above instructions work well to install the Fractal task as it is available in the package.
 If you want to run a task through Fractal server that you keep changing, it's not advisable to use the fractal task collection, but instead manually register your task.